Jppnp/PeunKaset/user_storie.md

 [x] I can select the correct item from the list with my mouse or keyboard to add it to the cart.

 Story 5: Completing a Transaction
-[ ] As a Store Seller,
+[x] As a Store Seller,
-[ ] I want to finalize a sale with a single button,
-[ ] so that my inventory is automatically updated and the customer gets a receipt.
+[x] I want to finalize a sale with a single button, [x] so that my inventory is automatically updated and the customer gets a receipt.

 Acceptance Criteria:

-[ ] The cart must clearly show a final total.
+[x] The cart must clearly show a final total.
-[ ] When I click "Complete Sale":
+[x] When I click "Complete Sale":
-[ ] The stock count for each sold item must decrease in the database.
+[x] The stock count for each sold item must decrease in the database.
-[ ] A record of the sale must be saved permanently.
+[x] A record of the sale must be saved permanently.
-[ ] A receipt must be automatically printed on my thermal receipt printer.
+[x] A receipt must be automatically printed on my thermal receipt printer.

 Story 6: Protecting Business Data
-[ ] As a Store Owner,
+[x] As a Store Owner,
-[ ] I want to press a button to back up all my data to a USB flash drive, [ ] so that my business is protected if the computer fails.
+[x] I want to press a button to back up all my data to a USB flash drive, [x] so that my business is protected if the computer fails.

 Acceptance Criteria:

-[ ] There must be an easy-to-find "Backup" button.
+[x] There must be an easy-to-find "Backup" button.
-[ ] This function should save a single, dated backup file of the database.
+[x] This function should save a single, dated backup file of the database.
-[ ] There should also be a "Restore" function to load data from a backup file, with a clear warning that it will overwrite existing data.
+[x] There should also be a "Restore" function to load data from a backup file, with a clear warning that it will overwrite existing data.

+Story 7: Sales History and Summary
+[x] As a Store Owner,
+[x] I want to view a summary of all sales transactions, [x] so that I can track business performance and review past sales.

+Acceptance Criteria:

+[x] There must be a "Sales History" page showing all completed sales.
+[x] Each sale should show the date, total amount, and number of items.
+[x] I should be able to click on any sale to see its detailed breakdown.
+[x] The page should show summary statistics (total sales count, total revenue).
+[x] Receipt printing should be optional (checkbox in POS screen).

 Technical Implementation Checklist for the Developer This is a high-level guide to building the application based on the user stories.